Sabella quits as Argentina coach - reports

 | BUENOS AIRES

-BUENOS AIRES Alejandro Sabella, who steered Argentina to the World Cup final, has quit as national team coach with Gerardo Martino or Jose Pekerman in line to succeed him, Argentine media reported on Tuesday.
+BUENOS AIRES Alejandro Sabella, who steered Argentina to the World Cup final in Brazil, has decided to quit as national team coach, Argentine media reported on Tuesday.

-The reports said Sabella, whose side lost 1-0 to Germany in the final at Brazil's Maracana, had told Argentine FA (AFA) President Julio Grondona of his decision not to stay on.
+The reports said the 59-year-old Sabella, whose side lost the Maracana final to Germany 1-0 after extra time, had told Argentine FA president Julio Grondona that he was standing down.

-If Sabella steps aside, the AFA will have to move quickly to name a successor with Argentina beginning preparations for their next major tournament, the 2015 Copa America in Chile, with a friendly against Germany in Duesseldorf on Sept.
+Argentina begin preparations for their next major tournament, the 2015 Copa America in Chile, with a friendly against Germany in Duesseldorf on Sept.
 3.

-Former Paraguay and Barcelona coach Martino, and Pekerman, who steered Argentina to the 2006 quarter-finals and Colombia to the same stage in Brazil, are front runners to take over.

-Sabella, 59, has called a news conference for Wednesday (1900 GMT) at AFA headquarters where he is likely to explain his decision and possibly reveal his future plans.

-Sabella's agent, Eugenio Lopez, said two days before the World Cup final that the coach was unlikely to carry on and Sabella himself said on his return to Buenos Aires that he was unsure if he had the energy to give his best any longer.
+Sabella's agent Eugenio Lopez said two days before the World Cup final that the coach was unlikely to carry on and Sabella himself said on his return to Buenos Aires with the team that he was unsure he had the energy to give his best any longer.

 “You have to fill the energy tank which sometimes gets empty.
 I have to think if I’m in condition to give 100 percent,” Sabella told reporters two weeks ago.

-Sabella, who took charge in August 2011, led Argentina to first place in the World Cup qualifiers where they scored 35 goals in 16 matches.
+Sabella, who took charge in August 2011, led Argentina to first place in the World Cup qualifiers with a fine attack led by Lionel Messi that top-scored with 35 goals in 16 matches.

-His side won their three group matches in Brazil, thanks mainly to four goals from Lionel Messi, and Argentina's progress through the knockout rounds to their first World Cup final in 24 years was marked more by sound tactics and a firm defence.
+His side won their three group matches in Brazil thanks mainly to four goals from Messi and Argentina's progress through the knockout rounds to their first World Cup final for 24 years was marked more by sound tactics and a firm defence.

-Argentina have further friendlies during a tour of Asia in October.
-They meet arch-rivals Brazil in China and also play against Hong Kong.
+The AFA will have to name a new coach quickly given next month's game in Germany and further friendlies with Brazil in China and against Hong Kong on a tour of Asia in October.

+Media reports put Jose Pekerman, who steered Colombia to the quarter-finals in Brazil and was in charge of Argentina at the 2006 World Cup in Germany, among the favourites to succeed Sabella.

 He has World Cup experience as Paraguay coach in South Africa in 2010.